getify/Functional-Light-JS/manuscript/ch7.md

 xPublic.x;          // 1
 ```

-There's some obvious differences around general software engineering principles -- consider abstraction, the module pattern with public and private APIs, etc -- but let's try to constrain our discussion to the perspective of FP; this is, after all, a book about functional programming!
+There are some obvious differences around general software engineering principles -- consider abstraction, the module pattern with public and private APIs, etc. -- but let's try to constrain our discussion to the perspective of FP; this is, after all, a book about functional programming!

 #### Visibility